cdg66/BUS_figures/Notes.md

 ## SHER-Bus Injection Detection

-On many bus like can its easy for and ill intentioned person to inject message that shoun't be present on the bus. heres an [exemple](https://www.youtube.com/watch?v=dkw2iewOjJw).
+On many bus like can its easy for and ill intentioned person to inject message that shoud not be present on the bus. heres an [exemple](https://www.youtube.com/watch?v=dkw2iewOjJw).
 On SHER-Bus beacause we have unique identifier for each controller each one can monitor for someone who try to use its own BPI ID.
 Or verify for unsupported Application code.
 Then It can send a Lockdown Command packet and prevent any other packet by sending continus ones preventing any packet.